-• Athletic Leadership Scholarship.
-Awarded to students who participate in one of the MACU athletic teams under the direction of the Athletic Director and coaches.
+• Academic Merit Scholarships.
+Awarded based on a student's academic achievement- GPA and SAT/ ACT/CLT scores.

-- Bible Bowl Scholarship.
-Awarded for participation in state, regional, and national conventions sponsored by the Churches of Christ/ Christian Churches including specific Bible Bowl tournaments. - Military Appreciation Scholarship.
-Awarded to any active duty or retired service member, spouse, or direct dependents. - Merit-Based Scholarships.
-Awarded based on a student's academic achievement- GPA and SAT/ ACT scores. - Mid-Atlantic Christian University Foundation Scholarships.
-Annual awards from Mid-Atlantic Christian University's scholarship endowment, with varying eligibility criteria. - Luke 2:52 and Degree Specific Scholarships.
-A limited number of full tuition and half tuition scholarships are available. - Seniors Citizen Scholarships.
-All students 55 and older will receive a scholarship equivalent to 40% of total tuition costs when payment in full is made on registration day. - Alumni Scholarship.
-Awarded to dependents of a Roanoke Bible College or Mid-Atlantic Christian University alumni. - Fellowship Scholarship.
-Awarded to students who are a member of the fellowship of churches that support Mid-Atlantic Christian University. - Commuter Scholarship.
-Awarded to students who plan to commute to campus instead of living in university housing.
+- Alumni Scholarship.
+Awarded to dependents of a Roanoke Bible College or Mid-Atlantic Christian University alumni. - Athletic Leadership Scholarship.
+Awarded to students who participate in one of the MACU athletic teams under the direction of the Athletic Director and coaches. - Bible Bowl Scholarship.
+Awarded for participation in state, regional, and national conventions sponsored by the Churches of Christ/ Christian Churches including specific Bible Bowl tournaments. - Commuter Scholarship.
+Awarded to students who plan to commute to campus instead of living in university housing. - Fellowship Scholarship.
+Awarded to students who are a member of the fellowship of churches that support Mid-Atlantic Christian University. - Mid-Atlantic Christian University Foundation Scholarships.
+Annual awards from Mid-Atlantic Christian University's scholarship endowment, with varying eligibility criteria. - Lighthouse Scholarship.
+Awarded to students who show excellence in Christian character. - Luke 2:52 Scholarships.
+A limited number of half tuition scholarships are available. - Military Appreciation Scholarship.
+Awarded to any active duty or retired service member, spouse, or direct dependents. - Seniors Citizen Scholarships.
+All students 55 and older will receive a scholarship equivalent to 40% of total tuition costs.